syncfusion-content/flutter-docs/Flutter/treemap/labels.md

 ## Add labels

-You can add labels on the tiles using the `TreemapLevel.labelBuilder` property which is added in the `SfTreemap.levels` collection.
+You can add labels on the tiles using the `TreemapLevel.labelBuilder` callback which is available in the `SfTreemap.levels` collection.

-The rendering area of the descendants tile is measured at the hierarchical level based on the space occupied by the labels.

 {% tabs %}
 {% highlight Dart %}